 Tactics and Final Verdict on the Soulblight Gravelords Army

 If you were a Legions of Nagash player, then you should already have a good core of models for this army and be familiar with most of its rules.
-There are some winners and many losers compared to the old warscrolls, but the new models are much nicer than the previous versions.
+From the 2021 battletome there have been quite few changes, mostly simplified rules and standardised the army for AoS 3.0.

 The vampires represent the leaders of the army as you would expect.
 They come in many forms and they influence which lineage you should take.
-The average vampire is neither an excellent fighter nor a good wizard, staying in that middle that makes him a bit anonymous.
+The average vampire is a decent melee fighter and a single caster, not excelling in either.

 Accurately played, Nagash is almost immortal and really buffs all Death units, but he is priced correspondingly.

 There are so many heroes to choose from, that you may feel overwhelmed, but it’s important to remember almost all named characters are forced into a specific sub-faction, outside of which they are not as effective.
-So, once you choose a lineage, your options will be drastically reduced.
+So, once you choose a lineage, your options will be drastically reduced, although most of them are Vyrkos anyway.

-The best heroes used as a wildcard are the Necromancer for his spell and the Vampire Lord for his command ability, other than the aforementioned Vampire Lord on Zombie Dragon, a classic choice for general.
+The best heroes used as a wildcard are the Necromancer for his spell and the Vampire Lord for his +1 attack ability, other than the aforementioned Vampire Lord on Zombie Dragon, a classic choice for general.

-Remember that Hero Monsters, like Nagash or the Vampire Lord on Zombie Dragon, are able to perform Heroic Actions and Monstrous Rampages, greatly increasing their potential.
+Remember that Hero Monsters, like Vengorian Lord or the Vampire Lord on Zombie Dragon, are able to perform Heroic Actions and Monstrous Rampages, greatly increasing their potential.

 The skeletons or Deathrattle represent the main troops of this army.
-They could be self-sufficient, with leaders, hammers, anvils and cavalry.
-However the wight kings are mostly useful only to give Grave Guard the battleline role.
-Skeletons are not bad, they just miss a bit of oomph and they have been arguably nerfed in this iteration.
+They could be self-sufficient, with leaders, hammers, chaff and cavalry.
+The Wight Kings are there just to buff their respective unit, the Grave Guard are one of the best hammer unit in the army although extremely fragile.

-A Deathrattle army can work, in combination with a Vampire Lord on Zombie Dragon and a Necromancer and actually do some damage, in particular coming from well-buffed Grave Guards.
+A Deathrattle army can work, in combination with a Vampire Lord on Zombie Dragon and a Necromancer and actually do some damage, but there’s no specific subfaction that requires their presence.

-The zombies or Deadwalkers are the great winners of this army.
+On the other side, the Deadwalkers are much more synergistic.
 The Dire Wolves are excellent chaff unit (units that you can sacrifice and use to delay enemies from getting where they can hurt you or force them to act against that unit instead of others).
 For example, are you afraid of Unleash Hell?
-Charge a unit of Dire Wolves into the shooting unit you are afraid of and let them decide if they want to spend a command point to blast off the wolves or take the charge and prevent Unleash Hell on other units.
+Charge a unit of Dire Wolves into the shooting unit and let them decide if they want to spend a command point to blast off the wolves or take the charge and stop their only charge to shoot a charging unit.

 Soulblight Gravelords monsters are divided in two categories: the heroes that are also monsters already discussed above, and Zombie Dragon / Terrorgheist.
-The best version of those is actually… the Vampire Lord on Zombie Dragon that since he is a hero can take also command traits, artefacts, etc. In an Avengorii army those beasts can take mutations but it’s probably not enough to justify taking that dynasty.
-It can be fun to play, and having a centrepiece like a dragon can be fun, but don’t expect them to do the heavy lifting.
-That is usually done by Grave Guards or Zombies.
+The best version of those is actually… the Vampire Lord on Zombie Dragon that since he is a hero can take also command traits, artefacts, etc. Avengorii armies can buff monsters, but is not an extremely competitive subfaction, they are there mostly to have fun with big pieces on the battlefield.

 And this brings us to the 5 different sub-factions available.
 Let’s start with immediately discarding Avengorii because it is more thematic than competitive.
-The same can be said of Legion of Blood, that buffs Deathrattle, but not enough.
+The same can be said of Kastelai, that buffs Vampires, but not enough.
+Unless you point heavy on Blood Knights, so maybe there’s something there.

 If you like the classic death tropes, leading an army of vampires, skeletons and zombies to battle, terrorize your opponent with undead creatures returning back mid game and filling the field with numbers, this is the army for you.

 If you are more competitive, this army needs fine balancing to win matches.
-Hammers and anvils require proper screening and buffing to work fine so surgical piece removals may hinder your plans.
+Hammers and anvils require proper screening and buffing to work fine so surgical piece removals, especially heroes may hinder your plans.
 Be careful of shooting and use your reserve and chaff units accordingly.
 Maintaining control of the objectives through an attrition war will be the key to win most games.

 Other great resources: